 At the start, put the complete bibliographic information:

-Title in full, author, place of publication, publisher, date of publication edition, number of pages.
+Title in full, author, publisher, date of publication edition, number of pages.

 A published review will usually include price and ISBN number and your lecturer may require you to do this too.